jestjs/jest/website/versioned_docs/version-28.x/CLI.md

 :::tip

-Use `--no-watchAll` to explicitly disable the watch mode if it was enable using `--watchAll`.
+Use `--no-watchAll` (or `--watchAll=false`) to explicitly disable the watch mode if it was enabled using `--watchAll`.
 In most CI environments, this is automatically handled for you.

 :::